Understanding Diabetes: Diabetic Neuropathy | InVite Health

 Dr. Alan Pressman, DC, CNS, DAC, BN

-Symptoms may include any of the following and they usually progress slowly over time:
+Symptoms of Diabetic Neuropathy may include any of the following and they usually progress slowly over time:

 For an older individual, balance is a real problem because very often all it takes it one bad fall resulting in a broken hip to lose their independence.
 For this reason, balance training on a Bosu Ball is highly recommended.